entwico/semantic-release-drone/README.md

 - name: semantic-release
   image: entwico/semantic-release
   settings:
+    mode: release # "release" means the actual release and "predict" means to generate the version in dry run to use it e.g. before build
     version_file: .tags # the file where the version will be persisted, defaults to .release-version
     git_user_name: bot # semantic release committer name (git config user.name)
     git_user_email: bot@example.com # semantic release committer email (git config user.email)